ef2k/ef2k/README.md

 ### Hi there 👋

+Somehow you've ended up on my page!

+Well here it is...

+I like building everything (and anything) that has actual use in the 🌎.
+At this stage in life, I'm trying to leave things better than I found them.
+Luckily, I'm able to work on mission critical software at RapidSOS.

+I warn you — anything you find in my repos is likely code I've written for fun and not mean't to showcase my skills or do anything for my "brand".
+It's purely for fun and in tradition with the early days of GitHub.
+Cheers 🍻 to the legend `_why`, who inspired me to share most of the things I have scattered in these repos.

 <!--
 **ef2k/ef2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.